microsoft/microsoft-ui-xaml-specs/active/WebView2/WebView2_spec.md

 }
 ```
 # Remarks

+## Migration from Webview -> WebView2
 Many users of WebView will be moving from WebView to WebView2.
 This should be a relatively pain-free process.
 The goal is to keep as many of the APIs comparable as possible.
 However, given the change in web engines and architectural impacts a 1:1 parity of APIs will not exist.
 Some migration notes will emerge as common issues are hit.
 These will be captured here.

+## Core WebView2 Timeline
+This API may ship before the WinRT CoreWebView2 object, meaning functionality of the Webview2 would be limited to the APIs included in this document for some interim period of time.